The Standard Formula: A Guide to Solvency II – Chapter 11: The Valuation of Assets and Liabilities

 Contingent Liabilities

-Contingent liabilities will be material if they could influence the decision-making of the recipient of the disclosure, for example, the regulator.
-Note that the Solvency II approach is stricter than that of the International Accounting Standard (IAS), where contingent liabilities are disclosed and continuously assessed, rather than recognised.335 Under the IAS rules, contingent liabilities are provided for if there is a present obligation, where payment is more likely than not and the amount can be estimated reliably.
+It is stated that contingent liabilities will be material if they could influence the decision-making of the recipient of the disclosure, for example, the regulator.
+Note that the Solvency II approach is stricter than under the applicable IAS, where contingent liabilities are disclosed and continuously assessed, rather than recognised.567 Under the IAS rules, contingent liabilities are provided for if there is a present obligation, where payment is more likely than not and the amount can be estimated reliably.
+These IAS rules have been integrated into the PRA’s draft valuation rules.568

 Goodwill and Intangibles

-Again, it is important to note that this approach is different from, and stricter than, the approach under IFRS.
-IFRS allows recognition of goodwill, for example following an M&A transaction, where the consideration paid by the purchaser exceeds the fair value of the assets acquired.337
+Again, it is important to note that this approach is different from (and much stricter than) under IFRS.
+IFRS allows recognition of goodwill, for example following an M&A transaction, where the consideration paid by the purchaser exceeds the fair value of the assets acquired.570

 Holdings in Related Undertakings